JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ### Reprinted from Six-O-Six Newsletter May/June 1987

-_It was in the ***May/June 1987*** issue, Michael Wilson expressed his opinions regarding the integration of points of view from the Baha'i Faith and _The URANTLA Book_ as far as the topic of reincarnation was concerned._
+_It was in the ***May/June 1987*** issue, Michael Wilson expressed his opinions regarding the integration of points of view from the Baha'i Faith and _The URANTIA Book_ as far as the topic of reincarnation was concerned._

 As a member and teacher of the Baha'i Faith and a reader of _The URANTIA Book_, I am often in a situation where I am asked to justify my beliefs on reincarnation.
 The Baha'i Faith and _The URANTIA Book_ coincide in many areas.
 The return of the spirit to this planet or to another human body or the evolution of animal spirits to human spirits is NOT taught.